v-research/knowledgezero/source/_posts/all-work-and-no-play-makes-xss.md

 ## The Ingenious Gentleman of La Mancha

 *Us:* Well...
-It seems to me that the malicious code is always retrieved from a user controllable input (which could be the URL bar or a window property) to alter the web page.
+It seems that the malicious code is always retrieved from a user controllable input (which could be the URL bar or a window property) to alter the web page.
 Why would one of the categories presented be more dangerous than the other?
 I prepared a sketch of what Prof. Mann said here:
 ![](./uml-diagram.jpeg)

 *Audience:* What is this?
 A joke?
 Where's The Firewall?
 Nonsense!